PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

 ### wait

-The `wait` instruction fails the Starlark script with an execution error if the assertion does not succeed in a given period of time.
+The `wait` instruction fails the Starlark script or package with an execution error if the assertion does not succeed in a given period of time.
+If it succedes, it returns a [future references][future-references-reference] with the last recipe run.

 ```python
 # This fails in runtime if response["code"] != 200 for each request in a 5 minute time span